 Currently, the approximate number of veterinary technicians in Canada is 13.000.
 Of course, the wage is highly dependent on location.
 According to the statistics, veterinary technicians working in the province of Alberta earn the highest hourly median and the lowest incomes are noted in Brunswick.

 The majority of RVTs in Canada work full-time.
-The estimated percentage is around 83% of the workers which is by 2% higher of the national average for all occupations in Canada.
-The National Household Survey conducted in 2011 stated that the 92% of all veterinary technicians in Canada are women while the national average of women working is 48%.
+The estimated percentage is around 83% of the workers which is 2% higher than the national average for all occupations in Canada.
+The National Household Survey conducted in 2011 stated that 92% of all veterinary technicians in Canada are women while the national average of women working is 48%.